samfundev/KTANE-Mods/docs/tweaks.md

 * <b id="settings-BetterCasePicker">Better Case Picker</b> (Default: `true`) - Chooses the smallest case that fits instead of a random one.
 * <b id="settings-EnableModsOnlyKey">Enable Mods Only Key</b> (Default: `false`) - Turns the Mods Only key to be on by default.
 * <b id="settings-DemandBasedModLoading">Demand Based Mod Loading</b> (Default: `false`) - Load only the modules on a bomb instead of loading all of them when starting up.
 See the [DBML](#demand-based-mod-loading) section below.
-* <b id="settings-DisableDemandBasedMods">Disable Demand Based Mods</b> (Default: `false`) - Disables mods that can be loaded on demand so they aren't load when the game starts.
-This tricks the game into thinking that you've disabled these mods in the Mod Manager so this cannot be undone without manually re-enabling these mods.
+* <b id="settings-DemandBasedModsExcludeList">Demand Based Mods Exclude List</b> (Default: `false`) - Exclude modules by name from being loaded using DBML.
+Useful if you want to run a mission included with a module.
+If a mod contains multiple modules then it'll be disabled unless all of them are excluded from DBML.
+Capitalization doesn't matter and patterns can be used like in [HideTOC](#settings-HideTOC).
 * <b id="settings-DemandModLimit">Demand Mod Limit</b> (Default: `-1`) - Sets the limit of how many mods will be kept loaded after the bomb is over.
-Negative numbers will keep all mods loaded..
+Negative numbers will keep all mods loaded.
 * <b id="settings-FixFER">Fix FER</b> (Default: `false`) - Changes the URL that is queried by [Foreign Exchange Rates](https://steamcommunity.com/sharedfiles/filedetails/?id=743442301) since the old one is no longer operational.
 See the module’s [manual](https://ktane.timwi.de/HTML/Foreign%20Exchange%20Rates.html) for the new URL.
 * <b id="settings-BombHUD">Bomb HUD</b> (Default: `false`) - Adds a HUD in the top right corner showing information about the currently selected bomb.
 * <b id="settings-ShowEdgework">Show Edgework</b> (Default: false) - Adds a HUD to the top of the screen showing the edgework for the currently selected bomb.